 Choose the Right Oil

 The smoke point of an oil is the temperature at which it begins to break down, give off acrid smoke, and become unusable.
-When deep-frying, choose an oil with a high smoke point (peanut, grapeseed, safflower, soybean, sunflower, canola, and extra light olive oil are all good choices) and a flavor that is either neutral or appropriate to the type of food you're cooking.
+When deep-frying, choose an oil with a high smoke point (peanut, grapeseed, safflower, soybean, sunflower, canola, and extra light olive oil are all good choices) with a flavor that is either neutral or appropriate to the type of food you're cooking.
 Don't use unrefined oils for deep frying, as their smoke points are much lower.

 The Right Pot

 Using a heavy, deep pot is best for deep-frying.
 At the minimum, the pot should hold about 3 inches of oil and have at least 3 inches of space above the oil line.
 The larger the pot, the more you can cook at once.

 Use an Oil Thermometer